Turn Dollar Store Bins into Stylish Storage

-Here’s the supplies you’ll need: affiliate links included for your convenience (you can read here more)
+Here are the supplies you’ll need: affiliate links included for your convenience (you can read here more)

 Dollar Store Bins Supply List:

 I really wanted to give them the look of aged metal and I was able to do that pretty simply using only three steps.
-To get a really authentic aged metal look, you need gray automobile primer, chalkboard paint and silver craft paint.
+To get a really authentic aged metal look, you need gray automobile primer, chalkboard paint, and silver craft paint.